anju-kris/Retail-Sales-Analysis-SQL-Bangladesh/README.md

 Reveals key revenue drivers, customer behavior patterns, geographic concentration risks, seasonality trends, payment preferences, inventory health, and operational optimization opportunities.
 Addresses **20 real business questions** with advanced SQL + stakeholder-ready insights, impacts & recommendations.

+## Important Data Quality Note

+This dataset has the following characteristics:
+- Only **264 unique products** (`item_id`) across the entire 1,000,000 rows
+- Only **39 unique payments** (`payment_id`)
+- As a result, every transaction includes **all 264 items** (due to heavy duplication in the data generation/import process)

+This leads to:
+- Average basket size = **264** (unrealistic – real retail averages are typically 2–5 distinct items per transaction)
+- Some metrics appear inflated or capped

+The analysis remains valid for:
+- Revenue concentration (e.g. Beverages 24.55%, Dhaka 22.39%)
+- Geographic trends
+- Payment preferences (Card ~89.74%)
+- Inventory & supplier insights

+In a real project, I would clean duplicates, re-import, or request better data.
+This limitation is documented transparently as part of the learning process.

+Feedback on handling data issues is welcome!

 ## Project Overview

 - **Dataset**: Retail sales fact table + dimensions